DBT Incremental Models

 models:

-+incremental_strategy: "insert_overwrite"
++incremental_strategy: "append"

 Option 2.
-Per model
+Per Model

-Setting on the model configuration:
+In the model configuration:

 {{